fluid-project/fluid-express/docs/errorMiddleware.md

 * `error`: The raw error reported by the middleware itself.
 * `request {Object}` An Express Request object (see [the docs](request.md) for details.
 * `response {Object}` An Express Response object (see [the docs](response.md) for details.
 * `next`: The next piece of middleware in the error reporting chain.
-Unused in this implementation.
 * Returns: Nothing.

 This invoker fulfills the standard contract for a `gpii.express.middleware` component, with the signature expected for